-The Human Environmental Sciences (M.S.) specialization in human development and family studies provides students with the theoretical foundation and research skills necessary to pursue doctoral work and for advanced employment in a wide variety of occupations serving children, adults and families.
+The General Studies Human Environmental Sciences (MS) focused area of study in human development and family studies provides students with the theoretical foundation and research skills necessary to pursue doctoral work and for advanced employment in a wide variety of occupations serving children, adults, and families.

 - Carroll M. Tingle

 - Berryhill, Blake

 - Blitch, Kimberly